Bloc/group-sessions/content/decks/thoughts-on-code/slides/wrap-up-2.md

 - Stay open to new ideas.
 It is changing fast around here.
 - Get faster.
 As you ship more you should get faster.
 Olympic swimmers...
 - Join the other groups session.
 Ingest ideas and data and then ship.
-- Take the survey please.
+- Take the survey.
 It really helps me improve.